Are you interested in becoming a patroller?

 There are several parts to becoming a patroller.

 One part is completing an Outdoor Emergency Care (OEC) Course.
 This course teaches you to access an injury or illnes and render emergent first aid until the person can get to definitive care.
 The Cascade Mountain Ski Patrol OEC course typically begins in April and ends in August each year.
-This course is usually held on Tuesday nights in Poynette.
+This course is usually held on Thursday nights on the east side of Madison.
 You will also need to complete a CPR course during this time.
-Attendance at each week’s course is mandatory.
+Attendance at each week's course is mandatory.

 Another part of your training is called Patroller 101.
-This course begins in November with a classroom session in which you learn about the history of NSP, how to dress for the weather, and things that are important to management and your patrol.
+This course begins on November with a classroom session in which you learn about the history of NSP, how to dress for the weather, and things that are important to management and your patrol.
 Patroller 101 then continues as soon as we can be on the hill.
-At that time you work on ski or boarding proficiency, and into learning to run and handle toboggan’s for patient transport off of the hill.
+At that time you work on ski or boarding proficiency, and into learning to run and handle toboggan's for patient transport off of the hill.
+The first Tuesday night that we can be on the hill will be an assessment of your skiing/boarding proficiency.
+The training team will then decide if your skills are strong enough to go the path of toboggan training this year, or you need to work strictly on skiing/boarding skills.
 Training is typically on Tuesday nights and goes from November thru the first part of March.

 There are many great benefits to being a patroller, including meeting new people and making some great friendships, having a family activity to do during the winter months, and maybe most of all, helping people.